oovillagran/CodeReviewTo-Do-List/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse comunity, especially reviewers guys, they do an excellent job.
-I thank my learning, morning session and standup partners for supporting me.
+I would like to thank Microverse comunity.
+Thanks to my learning, morning session and standup partners for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>